dylankb/front-end-practice/js/notes/js-notes.md

 Variables don't hold values; they hold references to those values. _A Function can't change the value of a variable that is passed to it as an argument._

+An object can have its internal values changed within a function without having the reference change.
+Read more below.

 **Objects**

 Objects are mutable.
 Arrays are objects